Skip to main content

 Class 2 food premises can choose between a standard or non-standard food safety program.

-An approved food safety auditor must audit non-standard programs.
+An approved food safety auditor must audit all non-standard programs.
 This will help ensure that it's suitable for your business, and that you're complying with it.
 Audit results are sent to us.

 If your food handling activities are not covered under a standard program, you will need a non-standard program.
 A food safety auditor will assess the program to ensure it covers all hazards.